| (ARA) - The lights go down. A glow appears on the screen, followed by the

 the surround channel so it's played back like it was recorded in the movie sound

+studio.
 Dolby Digital takes that technology a step further.
 It decodes and converts

 two-channel stereo audio from a DVD player, satellite, cable or broadcast into